dhchain/dhc/README.md

 # Distributed Hash Chain
-Distributed hash chain or DHC is an extension of blockchain structure first implemented in bitcoin.
+Distributed hash chain or DHC is an extension of blockchain structure first implemented in [Bitcoin](https://bitcoin.org/bitcoin.pdf).
+Bitcoin and many other blockchains suffer from scalability problem.
+Bitcoin on average can process only between 3.3 and 7 transactions per second which makes it unsuitable as a currency as transaction fees get very high.
+The main reason is that every node on the Bitcoin network needs to receive and keep a copy of every transaction.
 The goal of DHC is to improve scalability of a standard blockchain.

 One approach to improve scalability is to use sharding where instead of a single blockchain there are multiple blockchains that store different sets of transactions and they are synchronized between each other in some way.